Kaspur2012/Llamacpp-Model-Launcher/README.md

 ## File Structure
-parameters_db.py and models_commands.txt MUST be in the same directory as your Model file(eg. model_commands_short.txt) directory.
+*   If you run the code with Method 1: parameters_db.py and models_commands.txt MUST be in the same directory as your Model file(eg. model_commands_short.txt) directory.
+*   If you run the code with Method 2: models_commands.txt(help file pretty much) MUST be in the same directory as your Model file(eg. model_commands_short.txt) directory.